 Erin Casali, known as “Folletto”, is a senior product design director and coach.
-She has an hybrid background in design, psychology, business, and technology — with a people-centered approach.
+She has a hybrid background in design, psychology, business and technology — with a people-centered approach.
 Over the years she built products and helped businesses transform by trusting people and giving them agency, and by clarifying goals, with a firm belief in transparency and diversity.
-Her objective is to change for better the quality of life of the people through the products she designs and lead.
-She currently works in Xero, and was previously in Automattic, the company behind WordPress.com, Tumblr, Jetpack, WooCommerce, and a more other products.
+Her objective is to change for better the quality of life of the people through the products she designs and leads.
+She currently works in Xero, and was previously in Automattic, the company behind WordPress.com, Tumblr, Jetpack, WooCommerce and many other products.

 She believes that “Simplicity is the ultimate sophistication”, as Leonardo DaVinci reportedly said and her approach is to reach a focused simplicity through the existing complexity.

-During her 17+ years of professional experience she designed consumer and enterprise products and services for millions of users worldwide in different markets — and with WordPress, 34%+ of the web.
-She worked with companies like Bank of England, Intesa Sanpaolo, Banca Sella, Unicredit, Nokia, Vodafone, Telecom Italia, Ferrari, and Benetton.
+During her 17+ years of professional experience, she designed consumer and enterprise products and services for millions of users worldwide in different markets — and with WordPress, 40%+ of the web.
+She worked with companies like Bank of England, Intesa Sanpaolo, Banca Sella, Unicredit, Nokia, Vodafone, Telecom Italia, Ferrari and Benetton.

 She co-founded Good 50×70, an international social communication project, and Baker Framework, a platform to publish HTML5 books and magazines on the iPad.